 Q. I work full time for the university and receive benefits.
 My daughter is 23, and a full time graduate student.
 I still claim her as a dependent on my taxes.
 Can she receive discounted tuition for her graduate class?

-A. No, graduate degree tuition discounts are available only to employees taking graduate classes not to spouses or dependents.
+A. No, graduate degree tuition discounts are available only to employees and the spouses of employees taking graduate classes not to dependents.

 Q. If I work part-time for the university, am I eligible for a discount?